The mathematical brain - how children learn to count

 It’s first worth considering where our capacity to do mathematics comes from.

-There are other theories too - such as maths being an extension of our spatial awareness – but there’s something nice in the idea of a “little maths starter kit”.
+There are other theories too - such as maths being an extension of our spatial awareness – but there’s something nice about the idea of a little maths starter kit.

-A Word of warning - All this doesn't mean a child is predestined to be either good at maths or not.
-Far from it, we’re all born ready to learn maths – and it’s what happens in the first 10 years or so that sets us up.
+A word of warning: All this doesn't mean a child is predestined to be either good at maths or not.
+Far from it.
+We’re all born ready to learn maths, and it’s what happens in the first 10 years or so that sets us up for success.

 Counting with toddlers

-Research suggest that toddlers - even as young as 12 months - have a sense of how many there are in a set - up to around three objects.
+Research suggests that toddlers as young as 12 months have a sense of how many there are in a set up to around three objects.
 This comes from their innate sense of number.

-Counting is learned when the toddler starts making the connection between this innate sense of "how many there are" and the language we use to count "one, two, buckle my shoe".
+Counting is learned when the toddler starts making the connection between this innate sense of how many there are and the language we use to count, for example 'one, two, buckle my shoe'.
 This is the first stage in learning maths and it's the building block for many early concepts.

 Counting - early learning milestones

-Here are some stages of learning to count that you may notice your child going through at ages 3 to 5:
+Here are some stages of learning to count that you may notice your child going through at ages three to five:

 Counting on - as a step towards adding